PaddeCraft/SurvivalUtilities/README.md

 ### Questions and issues

-If you have ans issues, questions, bug reports or ideas, please go to the issues tab.
+If you have any issues, questions, bug reports or ideas, please go to the issues tab.

 ## Have fun!